veltman/maps-nicar14/potential.md

 ---

+Image: Oprah, "You get a basemap, you get a basemap!"

+No more Google Maps default baselayer.
+Everyone gets the basemap they need.

+TileMill

+---

 The map that draws itself.

 Low barriers to audience participation via map.

-Image: Spokesman-Review snow shovel map.

 Image: WNYC sledding spots map.

----

-Image: Oprah, "You get a basemap, you get a basemap!"

-TileMill